tommy-vercettii/react-bits/CONTRIBUTING.md

 ## Pull Requests

-We welcome pull requests from everyone.
+We welcome pull requests from everyone as long as they respeect the quality standards of this project.
 To submit a pull request, please follow these steps:

 1. Fork the repository and create a new branch based on the branch naming convention mentioned above.
 2. Make your changes in the new branch.